 Biography

 Born 1979.
-Canadian and American nationality.
-Studies in comparative literature, European intellectual history, French, modern and classical Asian languages, and philosophy at the University of Pennsylvania (BA, MA 2004), and Cornell University (PhD 2012).
+Cultural critic, literary theorist of modern thought, comparative literature, modern languages and criticism in relation to politics and aesthetics.
+Studies in comparative literature, modern European thought, French, Japanese, modern languages, and philosophy at the University of Pennsylvania (BA, MA 2004), and Cornell University (PhD 2012).
 Visiting Researcher in Social Theory at Hitotsubashi University (Tokyo, 2009-10), Mellon Fellow in Global Aesthetics at the Society for the Humanities (2010-11).
-Tenure-track assistant professor of intellectual history at McGill University from 2012 to 2017, and tenured associate professor from 2017 to 2023.
+Tenure-track assistant professor at McGill University from 2012 to 2017, and tenured associate professor from 2017 to 2023.
 Faculty Fellow of the Institute for the Public Life of Arts and Ideas (Montréal) in 2016-18 and Visiting Professor at the Institute for Research in the Humanities (Kyoto University) in 2019.
 Tenured full professor of comparative literature at Cornell University from 2023 to present.
+Chair of the Department of Comparative Literature from 2025 to present.
 Member of the editorial boards of Diacritics (Johns Hopkins), the Historical Materialism series (De Gruyter Brill/Haymarket), positions (Duke), and recipient of awards and grants in Canada, Québec, Japan, the UK, and US.
-Author or editor of 8 books and many articles and chapters in social and cultural theory, philosophy, intellectual history, literary criticism.
+Author or editor of 8 books and many articles and chapters in cultural criticism, literary criticism, literature and philosophy, the critical humanities in general.

 Research Interests